-Although Gaudi is typically preparing for group excursions with the Komorebi team, she took a time out to test herself on the Cascade Skyline route in Oregon over a long weekend.
+Although Gaudi is typically preparing for group excursions with the Komorebi team, she took time out to test herself on the Cascade Skyline route in Oregon over a long weekend.
 “I chose a challenging route for a reason.
 I’m typically the trip leader, but this time, for better or worse, I only had myself to think about … I wanted to see how far I could get, and see if I could leverage all the bikepacking skills I had gained in the summer.
 It turned out to be a much tougher ride than I anticipated.
 I was bushwhacking five miles into the route.”

 Personally, I live for the sensory experience of bikepacking solo.
 My sense of smell is keener, my eyes are sharper, and I’m always aware of my environment.
 In some ways, it’s kind of like being an animal, and I love that.
-However, the emotional side of things also seem more intense.
+However, the emotional side of things also seems more intense.
 Fear strikes harder, persistence grows faster, happiness is easy, and subtle victories are satisfying.

 Bikepacking the GDMBR alone through Colorado and New Mexico helped me realize that the sensory experiences and personal developments are worth every moment of fear.
 I’ll never forget my first day in New Mexico.
-It was littered with steep climbs, unfair terrain and pop-up squalls.
+It was littered with steep climbs, unfair terrain, and pop-up squalls.
 But I daresay it was all worth it.
 That day, there was a moment where I could see sunshine on one end of the landscape and a storm on the other.
 That day, I experienced an overwhelming sense of satisfaction from just sitting on the ground to eat a snack.
 And at the end of the day, I was immensely thankful to fall asleep reading a book in my tent.

 We all know that fear has many faces.
 The faster you characterize it the faster you can move past it to actually enjoy long, leisurely tours or race-pace adventures.
-This is a highly personal ordeal, and only you will be able recognize the face of your fear.
+This is a highly personal ordeal, and only you will be able to recognize the face of your fear.
 Rusch sums it up perfectly: “Often times you can identify what you’re actually afraid of, and then get rational about it.”

 Wilcox offered an expansive perspective.
-“In every country I visit, people ask me about my safety.
+“In every country, I visit, people ask me about my safety.
 People will warn me about neighboring countries and say, ‘You don’t want to cross that border, it’s bad over there.’
 But I do cross that border, and the people there are just as hospitable, just as welcoming.
 And of course, the people in that country say the same thing.
 ‘Oh, don’t cross that border, it’s bad over there.’
 But I’m going to cross that border too.
 Fear is so limiting.”